commonsharp/SurvivalProject-Server/README.md

 # 03/04/2017
 * Didn't notice that different type cards have different fusion costs.
 Changed the costs accordingly.
+* Fixed a bug where GetUserInfo didn't show items properly.

 # 02/04/2017
 * Finished the instructions on how to install the server.